Dutch Wikipedia: Depth

 The depth or editing depth of Wikipedia is a rough indicator of the encyclopedia's collaborative quality, showing how frequently its articles are updated.
 The depth is measured by taking the average number of edits per article multiplied by the extent in which articles are supported by discussion (among other things, talk pages).
 Among the nine language editions with one million articles, the Dutch, Swedish, and Polish Wikipedias in that order have depth parameters much lower than the other six.
 As of March 2012, for the English version the article depth is 666, for the German 88, for the French 153, for the Spanish 160, for the Dutch only 18.

 Bytes per article

 Compared to most other Wikipedia editions with a similar number of articles, articles on the Dutch Wikipedia have less content with an average of 1,598 bytes per article (as of February 2014).
 This is roughly 40% of that of the French, German, Italian, Russian, and Spanish editions (3,986–4,277 bytes/article as of February 2014).

 Culture

-Dutch Wikipedians responding to a Wikimedia survey described the atmosphere on the Dutch Wikipedia as quarrelsome and distrustful, with ego and stubbornness named as the premier causes of conflict.
-There is a small hardcore group of users in effective control.
-An ability to argue is deemed indispensable to be heard.
-New users are discouraged by moderators from joining discussions in the Dutch equivalent of the Village pump.
+Dutch Wikipedians responding to a Wikimedia survey described the atmosphere of the Dutch Wikipedia as quarrelsome and distrustful, with ego and stubbornness named as the premier causes of conflict.
+There is a small group of users in effective control.
+In some instances new users were discouraged by moderators from joining discussions in the Dutch equivalent of the "village pump".